CEGRcode/scriptmanager/docusaurus/docs/Contributing/developer-guidelines.md

 These classes are for making chart objects that visually display the data.
 They can be displayed on the monitor or saved as image files by the various tool objects.

 ### objects
 The most used class is the `ToolDescriptions.java` which statically stores all the tool descriptions as Strings for easy updates and changes to the descriptions.
-It also stores the version so
+It also stores the ScriptManager version so make sure that this is incremented appropriately.

 ### util
 These include classes with generic methods that are used across multiple tools.